Fl0W97/ci-c5-housing-market-prices/README.md

 | `mae = mean_absolute_error(y_test_actual, y_pred)` | sklearn | Calculates the average absolute error between predicted and actual prices. |
 | `mse = mean_squared_error(y_test_actual, y_pred)`<br>`rmse = mean_squared_error(y_test_actual, y_pred, squared=False)` | sklearn | Computes squared error and its root, capturing average and large prediction errors. |
 | `r2 = r2_score(y_test_actual, y_pred)` | sklearn | Measures how well the model explains the variance in actual house prices. |

+#### Model and Data Storage

+Once the final model has been trained and evaluated, the training data, test data, and pipeline (in .pkl format) are stored in the repository for future use.

+#### Integration of Pipelines (in progress)

+The final step involves merging the two separate pipelines (data cleaning and feature engineering, and regressor pipeline) into a unified pipeline.
+This consolidated pipeline streamlines the entire process, from data preprocessing to prediction, ensuring consistency across training, testing, and deployment.

+### Suggestions for Future Improvements:

+* Setting up one complete pipeline that combines the data cleaning and feature engineering pipeline and teh regressor pipeine.
+* Model Monitoring: After deployment, consider adding monitoring tools to track the model's performance on new, unseen data.
+* Cross-Validation: To ensure robustness, consider using cross-validation techniques for model evaluation.

 ### Outcome / Business impact